jsr6720/goodreads-csv-to-md/posts/2019-10-18-when-to-rob-a-bank...and-131-more-warped-suggestions-and-well-intended-rants.md

 ## My Review 4/5

+### Date Read
+2019/10/18

+### Date Added
+2019/10/18

-Oh sure you could read the blog, but this is a fun read of collection of facts.
+My Thoughts: Oh sure you could read the blog, but this is a fun read of collection of facts.
 If you liked Freakonomics this is that on a smaller scale.

 ---